 Sólheimajökull glacier

-The guide was very informative and told us about the geology of the volcanoes and glaciers and how the glaciers are shrinking more and more each year.
+The guide was very informative, explaining the geology of the volcanoes and glaciers and how glaciers are shrinking more and more each year.
 I learnt a lot on this hike and was much wiser when we descended from the glacier.

-In year 2018, according to an unofficial study by students in Hvolsskóli, the glacier shrank 110 metres in 2018!
+According to an unofficial student study at Hvolsskóli, the glacier shrank by 110 metres in 2018!

 The Sólheimajökull glacial lagoon

-I was getting so warm from the upward hike and the warm September sun (10 degrees C) that I shed the layers of clothing I was wearing and stripped down to my T-shirt.
+I was getting so warm from the upward hike and the warm September sun (10 degrees C) that I shed my layers and stripped down to my T-shirt.

-It is only a couple of centigrades colder on the glacier than down below, and with the reflection from the sun, it was relatively warm.
+It was only a couple of degrees colder on the glacier than down below, and with the sun reflecting off the glacier, it was relatively warm.

-Always dress in layers though for glacier hikes as the weather in Iceland can change in a jiffy.
+Always dress in layers for glacier hikes, though, as the weather in Iceland can change in a jiffy.

 Sólheimajökull glacier - blue ice

-Here you can watch the Kaleo version of Sofðu unga ástin mín with some awesome footage of glaciers.
+Here you can watch the Kaleo version of Sofðu unga ástin mín, featuring some awesome glacier footage.

 Sofðu unga ástin mín by Kaleo

-So utmost care must be taken on the glacier hikes and one should NEVER venture on a glacier hike without a trained glacier guide, many of which are a part of or have trained with the Icelandic rescue teams.
+So utmost care must be taken on glacier hikes, and one should NEVER venture onto a glacier without a trained glacier guide, many of whom are part of or have trained with the Icelandic rescue teams.

 Looking into a glacier crevasse in Sólheimajökull glacier

-The trained glacier guides know the glaciers well and they know where the deadly glacial crevasses and black holes are and stay well away from them.
+The trained glacier guides know the glaciers well and know where the deadly glacial crevasses and black holes are, and stay well away from them.

 Falling into a glacial crevasse has killed too many people in Iceland, including a schoolmate of mine, who lost her life on the Langjökull glacier.
 So let's respect the glaciers and never take any chances here.

-The guide took photos of the inside of the glacial crevasse for me - see my photo above.
+The guide took photos of the inside of the glacial crevasse for me - see my photo below.
 I can live without looking into a glacial crevasse ;)

 A crevasse in the Sólheimajökull glacier